 Norton eCare can be accessed from a mobile device (using the MyChart app) or computer via MyNortonChart.
 Opt for a secure video visit or an eVisit, which involves filling out a symptom-specific online questionnaire.
 If symptoms don’t improve within several days of treatment, you may need to see a health provider for an exam.
 Symptoms that are far outside the norm of a typical yeast infection probably cannot be treated via Norton eCare.

 Yeast infection prevention: Get out of wet underwear or bathing suits right away

 Most women who have dealt with the frustration of a yeast infection would probably tell you to focus on prevention rather than treatment.

-Get out of wet clothes immediately.
+Get out of wet clothes — wet underwear or a wet bathing suit — immediately.
 Wear swim or workout attire made of moisture-wicking material, which helps moisture evaporate more quickly.

 Avoid wearing too-tight underwear, especially during the summer months.
 Choose cotton underwear and loose pants, skirts or dresses instead.
 Stay out of hot tubs, and don’t take very hot baths.
 Avoid antibiotics unless they are absolutely necessary.